risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Hierarchical Organisations

 [Map And Territory Risk](Map-And-Territory-Risk) "trickles down" through an organisation.
-The higher levels have an outsize ability to pervert the incentives at lower levels because once an organisation begins to pursue a "bullshit objective", the whole company can align to this.
+The higher levels have an out-sized ability to pervert the incentives at lower levels because once an organisation begins to pursue a "bullshit objective", the whole company can align to this.

 [The Huffington Post](https://www.huffingtonpost.com/otto-scharmer/the-fish-rots-from-the-he_b_8208652.html) paints a brilliant picture of how Volkswagen managed to get caught faking their emissions tests.
 As they point out: